Andrew Garrett: Students

 Dissertations directed

-Verb-initial clauses in Ancient Greek prose: A discourse-pragmatic study (in progress)
+Verb-initial clauses in Ancient Greek prose: A discourse-pragmatic study (2015)

 Studies in the history and geography of California languages (2012)